Early Childhood Education (ECED)

 ECED 401 The Early Childhood Educator as Decision Maker-Capstone

-Prerequisite ECED 398 and ECED 399 or ECED 400.
 During this course, students will integrate understandings of child development, learning theory, assessment and learning foundations to develop and maintain healthy, safe, supportive and challenging learning environments and instruction for young children.
-Students will analyze research and develop a proposal to address a challenge they have identified within the early childhood setting.
+Students will analyze research and develop and implement a transformational change project to address a challenge they have identified within the early childhood setting.
+Ten hours field experience required.
 3 credits.

 ECED 410 Engaging Interactions and Environments Providing a Solid Foundation for Young Children’s Development